odobon1/vlm-tutorial/README.md

 in a way, the matrix of encoded text embeddings is essentially a matrix that encodes the meaning of each text prompt.
 Each row of matrix G is an embedding corresponding to a class descriptor prompt
 The matrix G acts as a function/operator on image query vector q_hat

 If you stop to think about it, what we did here very much resembles the operation performed by a fully connected linear layer, it is a dot product after all.
 The matrix G acts as an operator on the query embedding vector q_hat the very same way as the matrix of weights W of a fully connected layer acts as an operator on a vector of activations a_hat corresponding to a particular sample.
 The image embedding is analogous to the vector of activations entering the last task-specific fully connected classification layer, the matrix G of cached text embeddings encoding each class analogous to the last fully connected task-specific classification layer composed of weight matrix W with the individual text embeddings corresponding to particular classes analogous to the weights connecting every input activation to particular output logits.
-In both cases (VLM vs. classic?), the class corresponding to the maximum logit is considered the prediction.
+In both cases (VLM vs. classic), the class corresponding to the maximum logit is considered the prediction.

 the only difference is the pretraining process fuses together the latent space across modalities in such a way where the image embedding and corresponding text embedding of the natural language description of the image point in very similar directions.